ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Fix an error causing Lua comment to remove the end line, causing syntax errors.
 - Fix a bug causing the ignoring of a local variable with a nil value and getting instead the parent value.

+### Enhancements
+- A rendered flag that is nil doesn't raise an error anymore.
+- If a rendered flag is provided, trim spaces before checking if this flag exists.

 ## Last minor version : 0.11.0
 ### Changes